-Everybody is naturally more concerned about germs these days, but even if you aren’t or the crisis event you are facing is not germ-centric you would still be wise to grab a couple packs of disposable gloves.
+Everybody is naturally more concerned about germs these days, but even if you aren’t or the crisis event you are facing is not germ-centric you would still be wise to grab a couple of packs of disposable gloves.

-In the middle of a crisis we will not have access to our typically swift and efficient medical providers as normal, and that means even cursory illnesses or infections could take on a severe new aspect under the circumstances.
+In the middle of a crisis, we will not have access to our typically swift and efficient medical providers as normal, and that means even cursory illnesses or infections could take on a severe new aspect under the circumstances.

-You probably cannot afford to get sick in the middle of a desperate situation, and so you can cut down the chance of that happening by gloving up whenever you are handling anything of unknown provenance or something that is decidedly nasty.
+You probably cannot afford to get sick in the middle of a desperate situation, so you can cut down the chance of that happening by gloving up whenever you are handling anything of unknown provenance or something that is decidedly nasty.